UKHomeOffice/evisa-contact-form/apps/evisa/views/content/en/accessibility.md

 ## Preparation of this accessibility statement

 This statement was prepared on 17 September 2024.
-It was last reviewed on 17 September 2024.
+It was last reviewed on 07 March 2025.

 This website was last tested on 17 September 2024.
 The test was carried out internally by the Home Office.